superapple8x/monitetoring/README.md

 ./install_system_wide.sh
 ```

-This creates a symlink in `/usr/local/bin/` so you can run `sudo monitetoring` directly without specifying the full path.
-The symlink automatically points to your cargo-installed version, so updates via `cargo install` will be reflected system-wide.
+This sets up system-wide access so you can run `sudo monitetoring` from anywhere.
+Future updates via `cargo install` will automatically be available system-wide.

 ---